dx7er/portfolio/data/blog/ctf-techs/fsb-guide.md

 > Writes the C string pointed by format to the standard output (stdout).
 If format includes format specifiers (subsequences beginning with %), the additional arguments following format are formatted and inserted in the resulting string replacing their respective specifiers.

 In simpler terms, `printf` is a function that takes in a [`format specifier`](#specifiers), parses it and displays it to `stdout`.

+> Fun-Fact: When printf doesn't have any format specifier, compilers such as `gcc` and `clang` often compile `printf` to `puts` for performance enhancment.